Isa-Bedoya-UdeA/UniHub/SPEC.md

 * Testing.
 * Software architecture.

-The project is developed individually and is planned for approximately 16 weeks.
+The project is planned for approximately 16 weeks.

 ## 2\.
 Product Vision